aeslaughter/moose/modules/phase_field/doc/content/documentation/systems/Postprocessors/FeatureFloodCount.md

 <br/>
-Several pieces of information are recorded on each processor including all of the marked elements, a minimum ID for a partition independent stable ordering and "overlapping elements" for stitching. \ref{grain_stitch_split} shows a regular mesh partitioned among three processors with several regions of interest.
+Several pieces of information are recorded on each processor including all of the marked elements, a minimum ID for a partition independent stable ordering and "overlapping elements" for stitching. [grain_stitch_split] shows a regular mesh partitioned among three processors with several regions of interest.
 The alpha characters represent a possible local ordering of the features.
 The subscript represents the processor ID.
-Portions of the feature data structure is serialized and sent to the rank 0 process where connection information is used to discover the global picture \ref{grain_stitch}.
+Portions of the feature data structure is serialized and sent to the rank 0 process where connection information is used to discover the global picture [grain_stitch].

 !syntax description /Postprocessors/FeatureFloodCount